PixarAnimationStudios/OpenUSD/docs/wp_asset_previews.rst

 :ref:`assetInfo dictionary <glossary:AssetInfo>`.
 Leveraging assetInfo has
-the additional benefit of making the proposed data backwards and forwards compatible with essentially all versions of USD; one can interact with assetInfo using generic API’s in applications using old versions of USD to process assets with previews.
+the additional benefit of making the proposed data backwards and forwards compatible with essentially all versions of USD; one can interact with assetInfo using generic API's in applications using old versions of USD to process assets with previews.

-The initial recognized/supported structure for a “default” thumbnail would look like the following in usda serialization:
+The initial recognized/supported structure for a "default" thumbnail would look like the following in usda serialization:

 .. code-block:: usda